Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

 where the bars have been dropped for convenience.
-Here $\xi$ represents nondimensional time, $\chi$ represents nondimensional distance down the tank, $B$ represents the nondimensional complex amplitude of the envelope, $\delta$ represents the nondimensional dissipation parameter, and $\mathcal{H}$ is the Hilbert transform defined by
+Here $\xi$ represents nondimensional time, $\chi$ represents nondimensional distance down the tank, $B$ represents the nondimensional complex amplitude of the envelope, $\gamma$ represents nondimensional surface tension, $\delta$ represents nondimensional dissipation, the $\mu_j$ are the real coefficients defined by